 *Based on Double Occupancy, International Airfare not included

-This program is guaranteed to run and will have a maximum of 15 participants.
+This program requires a minimum of 6 participants and will have a maximum of 15 participants.

-Delhi Day tour, India Gate and Connaught Place, Entrance fees to Amber Palace, Hawa Mahal, Taj Mahal and Red Fort, Orchha Palace Complex, River Ganges Boat trip at sunrise and sunset (including candle flower ceremony), Orientation walk along the ghats and old city in Varanasi, Buddha's birthplace in Lumbini, Jeep safari in Chitwan National Park, Sarangkot sunrise excursion, Kathmandu orientation walk, Swayambhunath (the monkey temple)
+Delhi Day tour, India Gate and Connaught Place visit (Delhi).
+Amber Fort and Hawa Mahal tour (Jaipur).
+Taj Mahal and I’timad-ud-Daulah (Baby Taj) entrance.
+Red Fort entrance and guided tour.
+Orchha Palace complex visit.
+River Ganges boat trips at sunrise and sunset, including candle flower ceremony (Varanasi).
+Varanasi orientation walk along the ghats and old city.
+Buddha's birthplace visit (Lumbini).
+Chitwan National Park jeep safari.
+Sarangkot sunrise excursion (Pokhara).
+Kathmandu orientation walk.
+Swayambhunath (Monkey Temple) visit.

 G Adventures Tour leader throughout, local guides.

 Train, metro, local bus, charter bus, private van, auto-rickshaw, cycle-rickshaw, tempo, jeep, riverboat.